cdobrich/ListUserInstalledDebianPackages/README.md

 Mode 3 is the default and will be run if no specifying arguments are provided.

+### Code Nodes

-Code Nodes: Some of this code could be separated into callable functions, but in the interests of development time and keeping the code simple, they have not been separated.
+Some of this code could be separated into callable functions, but in the interests of development time and keeping the code simple, they have not been separated.

 Names of variables have been made unique to clarify and avoid shadow-naming confusion.